-- 3. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
+- 1. Be at least 18 years of age. - 2.
+Have criminal history clearances per 35 P.S. §10225.101 et seq. and 6 Pa.
+Code Chapter 15. - 3.
+Have child abuse clearance (when the participant is under age 18) per 23 Pa.
 C.S.
 Chapter 63. - 4.
 Have documentation that all vehicles used in the provision of the Supports Broker service have automobile insurance. - 5.
 Have documentation that all vehicles used in the provision of the Supports Broker service have current State motor vehicle registration and inspection. - 6.
 Have a valid driver's license, if the operation of a vehicle is necessary to provide Supports Broker services. - 7.
 Comply with Department standards related to provider qualifications.

-At least one during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
+At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
 New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.

-Service Type: Supports for Participant Direction Service Name: Supports Broker Service
+Service Type: Supports for Participant Direction Service Name: Supports Broker Services